HyperTars/Greloupis/documents/Proposal.md

 ## Future Works
 - We might allow users to upload their own videos.
-- We might allow users to delete their own videos.
 - We might allow users to post live comment (danmaku).
 - We might allow users to block certain users.
 - *To Be Continue ...*